 Keep track of which bids are what priority by adding a priority column in your construction bid template.
 Instead of that knowledge being stuck in your head, everyone on your team will know which projects are most important to the company — so they can act accordingly.

 3. Implement your construction bid template in a CRM

-A CRM, or client relationship manager, can help you keep track of each potential deal in your sales pipeline.
+A CRM software can help you keep track of each potential deal in your sales pipeline.
 With a single glance, you can see which potential clients are in which stages, such as:

 - new lead,